After twenty years of marriage, the best family vacation ever, or one of your usual fights, your spouse says, “I want a divorce.”

 1. Call DVSAS (Domestic Violence and Sexual Assault Services) at 877-715-1563 and find a safe haven

 In California, a spouse is prohibited from running up extraordinary and unusual debt in anticipation of, or in the midst of a separation, divorce or dissolution of a domestic partnership, but many do.
 If your spouse drains a bank account or maxes out the credit cards before announcing the marriage or DP is over, and you can prove the action was taken in bad faith, the court can order the spouse to refund your share of the funds and pay or assume the debt.
-The trouble is, if your spouse or domestic partner can’t immediately pay-off any unconscionable joint debt and/or the creditor won’t remove your name from the liability, the third-party creditor may still attempt to collect the debt from you and you would need to seek reimbursement through the family court.
-In the worst case scenario, you can be out-of-pocket forever.
+The trouble is, if your spouse or domestic partner can’t immediately pay off any unconscionable joint debt and/or the creditor won’t remove your name from the liability, the third-party creditor may still attempt to collect the debt from you and you would need to seek reimbursement through the family court.
+In the worst-case scenario, you can be out of pocket forever.